jorgeto86/cool_http/README.md

 ```

 ## Clients and Requests

 Clients and requests always have five optional methods that you can use to configurate requests.
-They are:

 1. Body: JSON request body.
+It can be a JSON or a hash.
-  2. Path:
+2. Path: Url path.

 (Required method)
+1. Url

 This example allows do request to an Rest API.